atbcb/ICTTestingBaseline/docs/01Keyboard.md

     1. If operation requires specific timings of individual keystrokes, check if another control is provided on the page with the same functionality which does not require specific timings for operation.
 (All functionality must be available without requiring specific timings for individual keystrokes to operate.)

 ### Test Results
-If any of the above checks fail, then Baseline Test 1.1 fails.
+If any of the above checks fail, then Baseline Test 1.1-KeyboardAccess fails.

 1.2 Test Procedure for No Keyboard Trap
 --------------------------------------------
+**Baseline Test ID:** 1.2-NoKeyboardTrap
 ### Identify Content
 Components that receive keyboard focus.